By tube (metro) to the sandy beach – The Island Line on the Isle of Wight

 IOW Island Line – View of the driver’s cab – technology from 1938 with a modern seat.

 IOW Island Line - Exiting Ryde Pier Head Railway Station.
 In the background the city and between the train and the background the pedestrian bridge on the pier.
-On the rarely used left track, note the exposed power rail.
+Note the exposed power rail on the rarely used track on the left.

 IOW Island Line – Exiting Ryde Pier Head Railway Station.
 In the background the city and between the train and the background the pedestrian bridge on the pier.
-On the rarely used left track, note the exposed power rail.
+Note the exposed power rail on the rarely used track on the left.

 IOW Island Line - Stopping at Ryde Esplanade